Sales

 Step 4: Keeping your prospects engaged during the call

-When there is a demonstration, your virtual sales calls can get more interesting.
+Sales calls tend to get more interesting when there's a demo involved.
 If possible, upload media and videos relating to the prospect in the call.
 For example, if you are demonstrating a business product, include the logo of the prospect's company in the demo account of your software.

-Sometimes prospects will need to review what they learned with other people.
+In many cases, prospects will need to review what they learned with other stakeholders.
 Offer to record the call and send a digital copy to the prospect afterward.
 Recording the call is also an excellent resource for you because you can review it again later to improve your performance.

 Plan your next step